shinydevelopment/ShinyDevelopment-Holding/_posts/2014-09-15-status-magic-and-iphone6-screen-sizes.md

 If it had been a matter of updating Status Magic to simply accept and render out the new screenshot sizes we almost certainly would have done it and I would not be making this announcement.

-However, The 3x rendering issue is a much bigger problem.
-The code involved in getting everything in a perfect position between 1x and 2x was bad enough (Oh how I wish it was a simple as just multiplying by 2 😝) and doing all those tweaks again for 3x is simply not worth the effort given that the operating system has a better way to achieve the same result, combined with the fact that Apple are now recommending that status bars be snipped.
+However, the 3x rendering issue is a much bigger problem.
+The code involved in getting everything in a perfect position between 1x and 2x was bad enough (oh how I wish it was a simple as just multiplying by 2 😝) and doing all those tweaks again for 3x is simply not worth the effort given that the operating system has a better way to achieve the same result, combined with the fact that Apple are now recommending that status bars be snipped.

 I loved this app, it wasn't useful every day but it really made a difference to App Store screenshots and every time I saw a 9:41 on an App Store screenshot I wondered if we had helped create it.
 Farewell, Status Magic!